Harts (musician): 2016–17: Smoke Fire Hope Desire

-Track listing

 2019–Present

 In 2018–19, American rapper Joey Bada$$ recruited Hart to play guitar in his live band for Triple J’s live music segment "Like A Version".

 In February 2019, Miami-based rapper Denzel Curry also featured Hart on guitar for his cover of Rage Against The Machine’s "Bulls On Parade".
 The performance went viral, amassing millions of views online and critical acclaim worldwide.
 The performance resulted in a #5 position in the Triple J Hottest 100 of 2019.

 Also in 2019, Hart featured as the talent in iconic guitar brand Fender’s campaign for their new 2020 Ultra Series Stratocaster.

 Hart also stepped into modelling in 2020, landing the front cover and a 10-page spread in the David Jones men's magazine Mr Jones.

-Hart was chosen to perform as the headline talent at the ICC T20 Cricket World Cup Opening Ceremony at Sydney Showgrounds Stadium in February 2020 after it was announced he had been hand-picked to record the official campaign theme song.
+Hart was chosen to perform as the headline talent at the 2020 Women's T20 World Cup Opening Ceremony at Sydney Showground Stadium in February 2020 after it was announced he had been hand-picked to record the official campaign theme song.

 Hart also announced a special live Australian tour for 2020, dedicated to celebrating the work and the 50-year legacy of Jimi Hendrix.
 He announced on social media that the tour has now been postponed until further notice due to the current COVID-19 pandemic.

 Aside from new singles, Hart frequently uploads mashups and live jams on his YouTube channel.